ingesolvoll/ingesolvoll.github.io/_posts/2017-06-22-plain-react-vs-reagent.markdown

 > > What's the point in using ClojureScript with Om/Reagent/Rum/Quiescent instead of plain ReactJS?
 Is it better or is it just different?

-This excellent question was asked on [reddit] some weeks ago.
+This excellent question was asked on [reddit] some time ago.
 Many commented, most of them seem to not have read the question.
 I would like to try to answer it in this post.
 It will be superficial, but hopefully entertaining and informative!

 We'll be comparing ReactJS/JSX (JavaScript) with [Reagent] (ClojureScript ReactJS wrapper).
 I'll use the official ReactJS [tutorial] as my example, exploring the differences.